Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 Common mistakes + quick fixes

-• Rushing the first 50: start easy and let the pace build naturally.
+• Rushing the first 50: start easy and let pace build naturally.

-• Holding your breath: begin the exhale as soon as your face is in the water.
+• Holding your breath: begin exhaling as soon as your face is in the water.

-• Skipping the kick set: keep it short but do it for balance and confidence.
+• Skipping the kick set: keep it short, but do it to improve comfort in water.

 FAQs